Columbus Spousal Support Lawyer

 How Ohio Courts View Spousal Support

 There are usually two stages to spousal support.
-Temporary support may be ordered while a divorce is pending, to help keep both households functioning.
-Longer term support is then addressed as part of the final divorce decree.
+Temporary support may be ordered while a divorce is pending to help keep both households functioning.
+Longer-term support is then addressed as part of the final divorce decree.
 Some support orders are designed to be reviewed if circumstances change, and others are written to be nonmodifiable.
 Each approach carries different risks and benefits.

-Key factors courts often consider include:
+Key factors courts often consider include the following:

 - Length of the marriage and time lived together as spouses